About Pickett County

 Courts & Case Records

 The judicial system in Pickett County operates through several courts with different jurisdictions.
-The Pickett County Circuit Court, located at 1 Courthouse Square, Byrdstown, TN 38549, has jurisdiction over major civil cases, criminal felonies, and appeals from lower courts.
-The Circuit Court can be reached at (931) 864-3879.
-The Pickett County General Sessions Court, also located in the courthouse, handles misdemeanor criminal cases, preliminary hearings for felonies, civil cases up to $25,000, and various other matters including evictions and detainer actions.
+Pickett County Circuit Court, located at 1 Courthouse Square, Byrdstown, TN 38549, has jurisdiction over major civil cases, criminal felonies, and appeals from lower courts.
+The Circuit Court can be contacted through the office’s website.
+Pickett County General Sessions Court, also located in the courthouse, handles misdemeanor criminal cases, preliminary hearings for felonies, civil cases up to $25,000, and various other matters including evictions and detainer actions.

-• Requesters should provide case numbers, party names, or filing dates to facilitate searches.
+- Requesters should provide case numbers, party names, or filing dates to help with searches.

 Property & Public Records

-Property and land records in Pickett County are maintained by the Pickett County Register of Deeds, located at 1 Courthouse Square, Byrdstown, TN 38549.
-The office can be contacted at (931) 864-3964.
-The Register of Deeds is responsible for recording and preserving all real property documents, including warranty deeds, quit claim deeds, deeds of trust, mortgages, releases, easements, right-of-way agreements, plat maps, and mechanic's liens.
+Property and land records in Pickett County are maintained by Pickett County Register of Deeds, located at 1 Courthouse Square, Byrdstown, TN 38549.
+The office can be contacted for The Register of Deeds is responsible for recording and preserving all real property documents, including warranty deeds, quit claim deeds, deeds of trust, mortgages, releases, easements, right-of-way agreements, plat maps, and mechanic's liens.
 These records are public and available for inspection under Tennessee Code Annotated § 10-7-503.

 Vital Records

 Vital records for Pickett County, Tennessee, including birth certificates, death certificates, and marriage records, are maintained by multiple agencies depending on the record type and date.
-The Pickett County Clerk, located at 1 Courthouse Square, Byrdstown, TN 38549, phone (931) 864-3879, issues marriage licenses and maintains marriage records.
+Pickett County Clerk, located at 1 Courthouse Square, Byrdstown, TN 38549, phone, issues marriage licenses and maintains marriage records.

-• For birth certificates occurring in Pickett County, requests can be made through the Pickett County Clerk's office or the Tennessee Department of Health, Office of Vital Records.
+- For birth certificates occurring in Pickett County, requests can be made through Pickett County Clerk's office or the Tennessee Department of Health, Office of Vital Records.

-• Processing times vary; in-person requests at the county level may be fulfilled the same day if records are readily available, while mail requests typically take 2-4 weeks.
+- Processing times vary; in-person requests at Pickett County level may be fulfilled the same day if records are readily available, while mail requests typically take 2-4 weeks.

 Business & Licensing